 |Default annotation namespace||Allows you to choose the namespace where JetBrains Rider looks for code annotation types.
 This option may be helpful if you have the same annotation types in several namespaces.
 For more information, see Annotations in Source Code.|

 |List of namespaces with code annotation attributes||JetBrains Rider automatically detects namespaces in the solution and referenced assemblies with valid annotation attribute types and displays the list of these namespaces, if any. |

 The default implementation of the annotation attributes are declared in the

 JetBrains.Annotations namespace, but this namespace is not required for the annotations to work.
 You can put the declarations anywhere in your solution — JetBrains Rider will detect them automatically.
 However, if the declarations are in a different namespace you should explicitly specify the namespace with annotation attributes as described below.

-There also may be cases when your solution contains several implementations of the annotation attributes, e.g., you have classes with the same names as JetBrains Rider annotations classes (
+There also may be cases when your solution contains several implementations of the annotation attributes, for example, you have classes with the same names as JetBrains Rider annotations classes (

-NotNullAttribute, etc.) or you are using a third-party assembly that contains JetBrains Rider annotation classes.
+NotNullAttribute, and so on) or you are using a third-party assembly that contains JetBrains Rider annotation classes.
 In such cases, you can choose namespaces where JetBrains Rider should look for the proper set of the annotations-attributes classes.

-- CLick internal to make the annotations classes internal, i.e. only accessible within the module where you insert them.
+Click internal to make the annotations classes internal, that is only accessible within the module where you insert them.